miketheman10/car-finder/README.md

 The project is configured to build the React frontend and serve it alongside the API through a single Cloudflare Worker.
-When you run `wrangler dev` or `wrangler publish`, the build step compiles the React app and wrangler uploads the `frontend/dist` folder as static assets.
+When you run `wrangler dev` or `wrangler deploy`, the build step compiles the React app and wrangler uploads the `frontend/dist` folder as static assets.
 Inside `backend/index.js`, the worker checks if the request URL starts with `/api`.
 For all other requests, it falls back to `env.ASSETS.fetch(request)` so the built frontend files are